There is a debate in the world about the usefulness and alleged obscene amounts of money earned by some professions.

 The usual reply is “Aaaarrrr I was in the office for most of it”.

 You may still be thinking that if someone WANTS to buy a house THEY WILL, and the Real Estate Agent him/herself will have absolutely nothing to do with that decision!

 This is true to some extent but at what price?

-If you think real estate agents are a dying breed and you think you can sell you own property for top dollar, I think you should, but just make sure;
+If you think real estate agents are a dying breed and you think you can sell your own property for top dollar, I think you should, but just make sure:

 - you don’t hold back on the marketing,